jean-moulinette/seedbox-downloader/README.md

 ## Contribute

-  If you want to work on the project, you need to use `./cli.js start --dev` instead of the `./cli.js start` command, then, you need to start webpack bundler watcher by using `yarn start`.
+  If you want to work on the project, run `npm run dev` to start.